 Lear's jester, who accompanies him through much of the play.
 Although his statements come out as riddles, the Fool offers insight into Lear's mistakes and their consequences.
 Insofar as he stays with Lear, despite all his mockery and criticisms (and at his peril, during the violent storm in Act 3), the Fool, like Kent, Gloucester, and Cordelia, proves himself loyal.

 The King Lear quotes below are all either spoken by Fool or refer to Fool.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Simon & Schuster edition of King Lear published in 2004.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Act 1, scene 4 Quotes